2gis/Winium.StoreApps.CodedUi/README.md

 3. Optionally.
 Build and create store package (`appx`) for `Winium.StoreApps.TestApp` (if you want to run test against it)
 4. Run `Winium.StoreApps.Driver`
 5. Run tests (solution comes with [samples](TestExamples/test_sample.py))

+*Note:* to run on devices you will need to setup your system as described in https://github.com/2gis/Winium.StoreApps.CodedUi/issues/1#issuecomment-94719621 and use

 We already support some basic commands:
 - NewSession